deepicqqq/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 ```
 /*
 Program to implement the linear regression using gradient descent.
-Developed by: thamaraiselvan.v
+Developed by: deepika p
-RegisterNumber: 212221230115
+RegisterNumber: 212223240024
 */
 ```
 ```